bill9800/speech_separation/README.md

 Apply complex ratio mask (cRM) to STFT of the mixed speech, we can produce the STFT of single speaker’s speech.

-Samples to complete the prediction are provided in eval files in [model_v1](https://github.com/bill9800/speech_separation/tree/master/model/model_v1) and [model_v2](https://github.com/bill9800/speech_separation/tree/master/model/model_v2).
+Samples to complete the prediction are provided in eval file in [model_v1](https://github.com/bill9800/speech_separation/tree/master/model/model_v1) and [model_v2](https://github.com/bill9800/speech_separation/tree/master/model/model_v2).

 # Reference